MicrosoftDocs/visualstudio-docs/docs/python/managing-required-packages-with-requirements-txt.md

 A requirements file contains precise versions of all installed packages.
 You can use requirements files to freeze the requirements of an environment.
 By using precise package versions, you can easily reproduce your environment on another computer.
 The requirements files include packages even if they're installed with a version range, as a dependency of another package, or with an installer other than pip.

+## Prerequisites

+- Visual Studio installed with support for Python workloads.
+For more information, see [Install Python support in Visual Studio](installing-python-support-in-visual-studio.md).

+- A requirements file.
+You can use an existing requirements file or [generate a file](#generate-the-requirements-txt-file) as described in this article.

-Technically, any filename can be used to track requirements, but Visual Studio provides specific support for the requirements file named "requirements.txt."
+Technically, any filename can be used to track requirements.
+However, Visual Studio provides specific support for the requirements file named "requirements.txt."
 You can use the `-r <full path to file>` argument when you install a package to specify your preferred name for the file.

-## Prerequisites

-None.

 ## Install dependencies listed in requirements.txt